 - Reach out to support solutions such as the Medical Advantage helpdesk

 All too often, healthcare professionals find that an EHR causes more work, headaches, or it does not perform as they expected it to.
+However, EHR importance cannot be overstated.
 The cost-effective alternative to replacing an EHR is optimization.

 What is EHR optimization?
 EHR optimization is the process of identifying all the improvement opportunities and finding solutions to resolve each pain point or flaw, one by one.